Team-Resurgent/KratosInstallGuide/README.md

 ![Kratos lighting up a crystal Xbox](images/video/crystal-preview.webp)

 *A crystal Xbox with the front panel, both controller ports and a ring all running together.
-The full clip, with sound, is a [direct download](../../raw/main/video/crystal.mp4).*
+The full clip is a [direct download](../../raw/main/video/crystal.mp4).*

 ## Where to Buy